simpligility/maven-android-sdk-deployer/README.markdown

-The above deployment works fine for one machine, but what if you need to supply a whole team of developers and a cluster of build machines with the artifacts.
+The above deployment works fine for one machine, but what if you need to supply a whole team of developers and a cluster of build machines with the artifacts?
+Then it is best to deploy to a repository manager like Sonatype Nexus.

 As a condition you need to have a repository server used by all those machines and the following process will deploy to this server, which will in turn provide the artifacts to all the machines.

-Edit the repo.url property in the pom.xml to point to the repository you want to publish to and then add a server with the credentials to your settings.xml.
+Edit the repo.url property in the pom.xml to point to the repository you want to publish to.
+The recommended practice is to have a separate repository for the Android components and expose it via a repository group.
+The repository needs to be in Maven 2 format and use a release policy (not snapshots).
+For repeated runs of the deployer, you need to ensure to allow redeployment into the specific repository.
+By default this is not the case for release repositories!

+Then add a server with the credentials to your settings.xml.

 ```xml
 <settings>